Originate/replay-android/README.md

 ### Dispatching
 By default, ReplayIO will dispatch event data every minute.
 However, you may specify the interval (in milliseconds) between when in events are sent in the parameters XML file (see step 2 of setup).
-If `dispatchInterval == 0`, then events are dispatched as soon as they are received.
+<br>If `dispatchInterval == 0`, then events are dispatched as soon as they are received.
 If you would like to manually dispatch all the previously enqueued events/traits, you can use the following function:
 ```java
 ReplayIO.dispatch();
 ```